Learning by example

 SCAI Capstone Showcase

-Spotlight on success
+Spotlight on student success.

 A legend in the baking: ASU alumnus finds success with capstone project